American Idol alumni in film, television and theater: Season 4

-A number of season 4 Idol alumni such as Anthony Fedorov have been involved in musical theater, but the most successful is the sixth-place finisher Constantine Maroulis.
+A number of season 4 Idol alumni including Anthony Fedorov have been involved in musical theater, but the most successful is the sixth-place finisher Constantine Maroulis.
 Maroulis has been active on Broadway and was nominated for a Tony Award for his role in Rock of Ages.
-The winner Carrie Underwood made her acting debut in a film by starring in Soul Surfer.
+The winner Carrie Underwood made her acting debut in a film, starring in Soul Surfer.

 Season 5

 The season 5 runner-up Katharine McPhee has established a career as a film and TV actress, and starred in the TV series Smash and Scorpion.
 Eleventh-placed finisher Kevin Covais also has a steady career as an actor with many acting roles in film and TV.
 Other Season 5 contestants who also pursued an acting career include Lisa Tucker.
-The winner Taylor Hicks had enjoyed a stint in theater, while seventh-place finisher Ace Young also had had a couple of major acting roles in Broadway.
+The winner, Taylor Hicks had enjoyed a stint in theater, while seventh-place finisher Ace Young also had a couple of major acting roles on Broadway.

 Season 6

-The winner Jordin Sparks has taken roles both in theater and film.
+The winner, Jordin Sparks has taken roles both in theater and film.
 She appeared opposite Whitney Houston in the film Sparkle.
-Semifinalist Jared Cotter has worked as a host for a number of TV shows.
+Semifinalist Jared Cotter has worked as a host in a handful of TV shows.